Chuka Nestor Emezue

 Violence Prevention | Digital Mental Health | Biopsychosocial Stress and Resilience

-My work is inspired by Frederick Douglass’s quote:
+My work is inspired by Frederick Douglass’s astute observation:

-Broadly speaking, my research integrates digital health tools, biopsychosocial science, and community-engaged methods to address youth and family violence issues, specifically interpersonal violence, mental-health challenges, and some quirky risky behaviors and (mal)adaptive practices, such as service and emotional avoidance, and masculinities [Black and Digital]).
+Broadly, my research integrates digital health tools, biopsychosocial science, and community-engaged methods to address youth and family violence, including interpersonal violence, mental health challenges, and stress-related coping patterns.

-Hence, I pivoted to a primary prevention focus, which primarily focuses on justice-involved, Black, rural, immigrant, and Latinx/Hispanic boys and young men who use and survive violence -- the idea is to reach them before they show up in our emergency departments, courtrooms, or worse.
-Think of it as catching the plot twist early, before the story turns tragic.
+I therefore pivoted toward a primary prevention focus, centering justice-involved Black, rural, immigrant, and Latinx boys and young men who use and survive violence.
+The goal is simple and urgent: to reach young people before they arrive in emergency departments, courtrooms, or worse.

-Over the past five years, I have developed two culturally grounded, technology-enabled interventions with these young men, helping to create them.
-From content to aesthetics to deployment, and the never-ending refinement and adaptations.
-Let's just say, lessons have been learned.
-Technology-based interventions can be nightmarish and unforgiving, but they offer powerful opportunities for innovation and impact.
-Plus, they are a radical way to deliver interventions directly to those least likely to receive or engage with them.
+Over the past five years, I have co-developed culturally grounded, technology-enabled interventions with young men, shaping everything from content and aesthetics to deployment and ongoing adaptation.
+The work has been instructive.
+Developing technology-based interventions can be unforgiving, but they also offer powerful opportunities for innovation and scale.
+When done well, they provide a direct and often radical way to reach those least likely to engage with traditional services.

-Culture and biology are intricately linked and determine behavioral tendencies across the lifespan (I saw this in Richard Reeves' book, Of Boys and Men).
-My more recent research bridges culture and biology, exploring how chronic adversity becomes biologically embedded.
-I study the microbiota–gut–brain axis and stress-response systems, and how these physiological changes interact with structural stressors such as racism, food insecurity, community violence, and poverty.
+Culture and biology are intricately linked and jointly determine behavioral tendencies across the lifespan.
+My recent research bridges culture and biology, exploring how chronic adversity becomes biologically embedded, influencing stress-response systems, and how these physiological changes interact with structural stressors such as racism, food insecurity, community violence, and poverty.

 FatherlyACT (in development) – A trauma-informed father–child dyadic program to strengthen relationships and mitigate the intergenerational effects of domestic violence on mothers and children.
 I can't say too much about this one yet -- but we are cooking!